Leon4721/project_three_restaurant_booking/README.md

 ### Acknowledgements

-* Code Institute tutors, mentors, and Slack community for advice and feedback
+* Code Institute tutors, my Peers for advice and feedback
 * Friends and family who tested the booking flow and provided usability feedback

 ---